James Conner Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 - Conner put together a 29-yard rushing performance in last week's matchup with the 49ers, carrying the ball 10 times while scoring one touchdown.

-- Conner has run for 122 yards on 39 carries (40.7 yards per game) with five touchdowns over his last three outings.
+- Over his last three games, Conner has rushed for 122 yards on 39 carries (40.7 ypg), with five rushing touchdowns.

 Conner's Arizona Teammates